Saturday 11 October 2024

 Off-Dreamwidth News

-Blogtor Who's video of the day for yesterday was a clip from "Lucky Day"
+Blogtor Who's video of the day for yesterday was a clip from 2015's "Into the Dalek"

 (News via [syndicated profile] doctorwhonews_feed and [syndicated profile] blogtorwho_feed among others.)